Luis0702/practical_project_tabular_ML_seminar_Luis_Mayer/README.md

 # Comparing Machine Learning and Deep Learning Algorithms on Tabular Data

-This repository contains all materials related to the seminar report **"Comparing Machine Learning and Deep Learning Algorithms on Tabular Data"**, presented as part of the seminar **"Advances in Tabular Machine Learning"** during the **Winter Semester 2024/2025** at the **Institute of Statistics, LMU Munich**.
+This repository contains all materials related to the seminar report **"Comparing Machine Learning and Deep Learning Algorithms on Tabular Data"**, created as part of the seminar **"Advances in Tabular Machine Learning"** during the **Winter Semester 2024/2025** at the **Institute of Statistics, LMU Munich**.

 ## 📂 Repository Contents